-The new installment in dead or alive builds on its predecessors.
-The game play is similar to the older games in the series, for instance, the triangle system, which is a rock-paper-scissor scenario where throws beat holds, holds beat strikes and strikes beat throws.
+The triangle system, which is a rock-paper-scissor scenario where throws beat holds, holds beat strikes and strikes beat throws makes a return in Dead or Alive 5.

 Let’s go over the three types of moves: